numpy/numpy/doc/neps/nep-0041-improved-dtype-support.rst

 implementation.

-C-API changes to the ufunc machinery (4)
+C-API changes to the UFunc machinery (4)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Proposed changes to the UFunc machinery will be part of NEP 43.